hganchev/hganchev-portfolio/TwinCAT/how-to-round-a-REAL-in-TwinCAT/How-to-round-a-REAL-in-TwinCAT.md

 ```
 The EXPT function will take the first parameter and will raise it to the power of the second parameter.
 In our case the result will be 100022,2222.

 2. Second step is to get the left part of the REAL value.
 We can do it with the function **TRUNC**.
 This function will take only the integer part of the REAL value.
 In our case the integer part of the REAL value is 1000.
-Then we want to substract the integer part from the REAL value.
+Then we want to subtract the integer part from the REAL value.
 ```pascal
 rLeftPart := rOutput - TRUNC(rOutput);
 ```